Cocos-BCX/1808/README.md

 ## Scene Examples
 ### Upgrading Gear in Game(Contract)

 This is to introduce an example of the contract function code that enhances the equipment attributes in a game.
 This function represents a hardened action on the equipment in a common RPG game.
 Players can choose the equipment to be upgraded and the upgraded attribute category (STR, AGI, or INT, etc.), the game will parse the domain data and calculate the target value and input into this contract function.
-Since the COCOS-BCX contract system supports the internal random process, the success rate of the upgrade in this scenario can be displayed in a random manner.
+Since the Cocos-BCX contract system supports the internal random process, the success rate of the upgrade in this scenario can be displayed in a random manner.

 ```Lua
 -- contract function：upgrade gear